Skip to content Skip to sidebar Skip to footer

 Why It Matters for Skin and Coat Health

 Dog dandruff is more than a cosmetic issue.
-It can weaken the skin barrier and allow bacteria or yeast to grow.
-It often causes itching that leads to scratching and chewing.
+It can weaken the skin barrier, allowing bacteria or yeast to grow.
+It often causes itching, leading to scratching and chewing.
 Over time, the coat can lose its natural shine and become dry and brittle.

 Signs and Symptoms of Dog Dandruff